 Miami Gun Crime Lawyer

-Gun Crime Lawyer Defending You against All Firearms Offenses
+Gun Crime Lawyer Defending You Against Firearms Offenses in Florida

 The use of a firearm during the commission of a crime elevates the seriousness of the underlying crime and often forms the basis for additional charges in both state and federal courts.
 If you are in this situation, you should hire the best and most experienced Miami gun crime lawyer that you can.
 Your gun crime lawyer should be knowledgeable in all aspects of firearms.
 Experience as a criminal defense attorney is not enough to ensure excellent representation since knowledge of firearms is often essential in defending a person charged with a federal or state firearm offense.

 Our founding attorney, Jeffrey S. Weiner, has trained extensively with Masaad Ayoob (Director of the Lethal Force Institute), John Farnam (Defense Training Institute), and other top firearms and self-defense experts for many years.
 He is certified in handgun retention and disarming techniques, and has competed in firearms competitions.
 He has lectured throughout the United States on defending persons charged with firearms crimes, including first-degree murder, second-degree murder, manslaughter, aggravated battery, aggravated assault, and for all types of violations of federal laws involving firearms, including but not limited to the sale or transfer of firearms.
 He has also handled cases and lectured to fellow criminal defense attorneys on weapons topics including self-defense, stand your ground, drawing a weapon, and carrying a concealed firearm, just to name a few.
 From his four decades of experience, Attorney Weiner is convinced that knowledge of firearms (including handguns and long guns), shooting techniques, and the handling of weapons has proven vital in achieving amazing results for our clients in firearms related cases.